carloborromeo724/Data-Analytics-Portfolio/README.md

 Uses a multiple linear regression model to help an ecommerce company decide whether to focus more on their app or their website.
 Includes exploratory data analysis, a train/test split, model training with scikit learn, and a deeper statistical check using statsmodels to confirm which features actually matter.

 **Key findings:**
-- Length of membership and time spent on the app are the strongest, statistically significant drivers of yearly spend
+- Length of membership and time spent on the app are the strongest and statistically significant drivers of yearly spend
 - Time on the website has almost no effect (coefficient near zero) and isn't statistically significant (p = 0.377)
 - The model explains about 98% of the variation in yearly spend on data it wasn't trained on (R squared of 0.981)